RI Falconry Regulations for the Season (250-RICR-60-00-7)

 1. “Permit to Capture” permit is required prior to the “take” of a raptor from the wild, except in the case of recovering a lost falconry raptor.

 B. A USFWS Raptor Propagation Permit is required for a Falconer to engage in raptor propagation.
-Falconers that breed raptors, must also comply with Chapter 20-17 of the R.I.
-Gen. Laws, in the Migratory Bird Treaty Act of 1918 16 U.S.C. §§ 703-712, as amended, and must submit copies of annual reports of activities to the Department of Environmental Management's Division of Fish and Wildlife at the same time that Federal reports are required.
+Falconers that breed raptors, must also comply with R.I.
+Gen. Laws Chapter 20-17, in the Migratory Bird Treaty Act of 1918, 16 U.S.C. §§ 703-712, as amended, and must submit copies of annual reports of activities to the Department of Environmental Management's Division of Fish and Wildlife at the same time that Federal reports are required.

 7.11.14 Allowable Take and Possession as of 1/1/2014*